Neil Beattie discusses how isopathy can help

 All patients were asked to take no antihistamines for seven days before initial attendance at the Allergy Clinic.
 They then had a four-week run-in control period, daily recording their symptoms and general wellbeing, before commencing isopathic treatment for the worst allergen.
 They were asked to continue recording daily the outcome and returned to the clinic for review after four weeks of taking medication.
 Other allergens were then treated in the same way at monthly intervals in descending order of severity.

-We ended up with a clear winner between the various treatment regimes.
 The best results were obtained using one tablet of 30c twice daily for four weeks.
 Using this regime 43 per cent of patients reported complete relief of their symptoms and 89 per cent of patients reported improvement.

 Desensitisation is not a substitute for minimising exposure to a known allergen but sometimes it is impossible to avoid an allergen completely as in the case of a dairy student I treated who had become allergic to cows.
 A few doses of Cow hair relieved his problem!
 Sensible precautions should always be taken and allopathic medicines like inhalers in asthma have a vital role to play.
 Where an allergen can be identified, however, desensitisation should be considered as it can often make a substantial difference to the quality of life of the patient.